numpy/numpy/doc/source/reference/c-api.array.rst

         will be made writeable again.
 If *op* is not writeable to begin with, then an error is raised.
 If *op* is not already an array, then this flag has no effect.

+    .. cvar:: NPY_ARRAY_MASKNA

+        .. versionadded:: 1.7

+        Make sure the array has an NA mask associated with its data.

+    .. cvar:: NPY_ARRAY_OWNMASKNA

+        .. versionadded:: 1.7

+        Make sure the array has an NA mask which it owns associated with its data.

+    .. cvar:: NPY_ARRAY_ALLOWNA

+        .. versionadded:: 1.7

+        To prevent simple errors from slipping in, arrays with NA masks are not permitted to pass through by default.
+Instead an exception is raised indicating the operation doesn't support NA masks yet.
+In order to enable NA mask support, this flag must be passed in to allow the NA mask through, signalling that the later code is written appropriately to handle NA mask semantics.

     .. cvar:: NPY_ARRAY_BEHAVED